phillipwyckoff-IT/Microsoft-Entra-IAM-Portfolio/README.md

 # Hybrid Identity & IAM Home Lab

+This lab demonstrates an end-to-end IAM lifecycle from identity creation through authentication, access governance, and monitoring in a hybrid Microsoft environment.

 ## Overview
 This project documents a hands-on IAM lab environment I built while transitioning from IT support into Identity and Access Management (IAM).